 Program in Environmental Science

-The Bachelor of Science in Environmental Science is a Faculty-Initiated Interdisciplinary major.
-Graduates in Environmental Science will be well qualified for a broad range of positions within the highly inter-disciplinary field of environmental science.
+Graduates in the major in Interdisciplinary Studies with a faculty-initiated concentration in Environmental Science will be well qualified for a broad range of positions within the highly interdisciplinary field of environmental science.
 Consulting firms, industry, federal and state government agencies all require employees with this type of training.
 The demand for individuals with such a degree is anticipated to remain strong as our society attempts to cope with and address myriad environmental impacts that are occurring on local, regional, national and global scales.
 Additionally, graduates with this degree are well prepared to consider advanced degrees in the sciences, or other fields such as business administration (M.B.A.) or law (J.D.).